c4arl0s/4BranchesIRysGitTutorial/README.md

 ```

 This will display our one and only branch: * master.
-The master branch is Git's default branch, and the asterisk next to ir tell us that it is currently checked out.
+The master branch is Git's default branch, and the asterisk next to it tell us that it is currently checked out.
 This means that the most recent snapshot in the master branch resides in the working directory.

 ![Screen Shot 2020-05-23 at 8 09 49](https://user-images.githubusercontent.com/24994818/82731472-cde7bf80-9ccc-11ea-9029-32deb45c901f.png)